 Over the last decade, I have been particularly concerned about the looming specter of uncertainty that has clouded the minds of workers who are on the verge of retirement.
 Having retired some seven years ago, I understand the plight of workers who will soon retire.
 As you get older in any profession, saving for retirement will undoubtedly become more pressing because you have less time to hit your targets as you age.

-Having worked as a financial advisor during the early days of my career, I was always alive to the fact that a time would come when I would retire.
+Having worked as a financial advisor during the early days of my career, I was always aware of the fact that a time would come when I would retire.
 I also wished to retire sooner to share some moments with my family.
 This meant that I had to apply the tips I shared with some of my clients, such as investing early and saving for retirement.
+There are plenty of good investing firms out there that will keep your money safe, so there’s no need to worry about losing what you’ve saved.
+SoFi, for example, is used by millions to invest their hard-earned cash ready to use for retirement – you can check it out here.
 Looking back, I can say I had enough for retirement, but something inside tells me that I could have done better.

 It is your time to invest in your retirement, and time is not on your side.
+You might never know what destiny has on hold for you.
+Keep in mind that paying for insurance for seniors could be a smart idea once you are nearing retirement.
+This can do good for your retired life.
 If you need more convincing to boost your retirement savings today, here is what will happen when you fail to save enough.

 Just like my elderly neighbor who works part-time, not contributing to your retirement account means that you will be forced to work when you should have retired.
 I remember a client I worked with during my early years, Jesse.
 He had a booming construction business but enjoyed life with a big spoon.
 I kept telling him, “Jesse, you need to curb your spending.”
 But he insisted that the business would take of everything.
 Then came the economic meltdown.
 Today, in his late 60s, Jesse has taken on a full-time job when he should have been looking at his retirement options.